Crimson Quill’s Appraisal #376

 Stars: William Gallo, Hal Havins, Amelia Kinkade, Cathy Podewell, Linnea Quigley, Alvin Alexis, Jill Terashita, Donnie Jeffcoat, Lance Fenton, Billy Gallo, Allison Barron, Philip Tanzini

 There is a world of difference between the words best and favorite.
 The former can be incredibly hard to ascertain as how does one decide whether Suspiria or The Texas Chainsaw Massacre is the better film?
-They don’t unless they’re woefully deluded or smart asses, and I pride myself on being neither.
-However, should I be asked for my ten favorite horror movies to repeat view, then I could reel them off faster than George Gaynes can unzip his pants during a public address.
-In no particular order: Xtro, Galaxy of Terror, Halloween III: Season of The Witch, The Return of The Living Dead, Demons, Stagefright, The Burning, Halloween II, Creepshow, Night of The Demons.
-Straight from the top of my head; barely any of these delights could be considered the crème de la crème of horror and that makes them all the easier to cherish.
-Kevin Tenney’s Night of The Demons is an absolutely glorious little movie and has more than justified its inclusion in my elite through repeat views alone.
+They don’t unless they’re woefully deluded or smart asses and I pride myself on being neither.
+However, should I be asked for my ten favorite horror movies to repeat view, then I could reel them off faster than Bill Clinton can unzip his pants during a public address.
+In no particular order and straight from the top of my head, here are just a few – Xtro, Galaxy of Terror, Halloween III: Season of The Witch, The Return of The Living Dead, Demons, Stagefright, The Burning, Creepshow.
+With a couple of exceptions, barely any of the aforementioned could be considered the crème de la crème of horror and that makes them all the easier to cherish.
+Kevin S. Tenney’s Night of The Demons is another that comes to mind and has more than justified its inclusion in my elite through repeat views alone.

 “Eat a bowl of fuck!
 I am here to PARTY!”

-1: The cast is uniformly excellent, despite the fact that they over-exaggerate their nuances.
-They’re each impossible not to like and it kind of feels like we’ve been invited to a party with friends, then get to watch them get slaughtered one by one.
+Firstly, the cast is uniformly game, despite the fact that they over-exaggerate their nuances.
+They’re each impossible not to warm to and it kind of feels like we’ve been invited to a party with friends, before getting to watch them being slaughtered one by one and in all manner of grisly manners for additional glee points.

 Another reason to adore Night of The Demons is a certain Linnea Quigley.
-This divine bubblegum scream queen first caught Keeper’s attention in Herb Freed’s 1981 slasher Graduation Day.
-Ms Quigley’s lovable turn was the best thing about that movie and she endeared herself to me effortlessly.
-I always did have a peeper for talent, and the world endorsed my infatuation, culminating in an enduring career for her royal highness which is currently almost 150 credits strong.
+This divine bubblegum scream queen first caught my attention in Herb Freed’s 1981 slasher Graduation Day.
+Ms. Quigley’s lovable turn was the best thing about that movie and she endeared herself to me effortlessly.
+I always did have an eye for talent, and the world endorsed my infatuation, culminating in an enduring career for her royal highness which is currently almost 150 credits strong and still rising.
 As Suzanne, Quigley encapsulates everything we love about her, and one particular scene has become the thing of horror folklore for damned good reason.

 Crimson Quill’s Judgement: 8/10

 For the Grue-Guzzlers & Pelt-Nuzzlers: Come on in, help yourself to the punch, but watch out for any sharp tasting apples or dubious fudge logs.
-There is something for all comers here: squished eyeballs, couples crammed into cramped coffins, chewed off lickers, blood spattered windscreens, consumed razor blades, and then there is the small matter of a magnum opus.
+There is something for all comers here: squished eyeballs, couples crammed into cramped coffins, chewed off tongues, blood spattered windscreens, consumed razor blades, and then there is the small matter of a magnum opus.
 To this very day, I suspect that Quigley still carries her lipstick in her left bosom as a cherished keepsake.
-It’s enough to make me want to become a new romantic; a simply mind-boggling effect courtesy of Steve Johnson which is as utterly seamless now as it was back in 1988.
-Tenney is also kind enough to cover the three B’s (Boobies, butt, and bush).
+It’s enough to make me want to become a new romantic; a simply mind-boggling effect courtesy of her future husband Steve Johnson which is as utterly seamless now as it was back in 1988.
+Tenney is also kind enough to cover the three B’s (Boobies, Butt, and Bush).
 Well done Kevin.